stanistan/tiddlylisp-js/README.md

 ## Still needs to be done

-- working symbols for backquote, splice, and eval
+- working symbols for backquote, splice, and unquote

 #### Things that are done (ish)